mattraghu/Spring2024/Astronomy/Exams/Exam1/Exam1_StudyGuide.md

 - $\lambda_{\text{max}}$ is the peak wavelength
 - $b$ is Wien's displacement constant ($2.90 \times 10^{-3} \text{m K}$)

+#### Blackbody Radiation

+1. Hotter objects emit more light at all frequencies per unit area.
+2. Hotter objects emit photons with a higher average energy.

 ### Doppler Effect

 $$